 That's not to say there aren't any downsides to buying into the Sony E-mount system.
 I had an inkling of the breath-taking sums the truly decent G series lenses cost when I bought the camera, but I quickly despaired of being able to own a telephoto lens with any range, and the selection of glass for the E mount was heavily biased towards their bigger full-frame brothers.
 Perversely, I found APS-C was the poor relative.
 The menu too, is the least intuitive jumble of associated commands and options that anybody could conceive.
 Reading the photography forums, I'd heard how that alone was enough to put people off the α series.
 Lucky I started with the rx100 really, as I'm not used to anything different!
 In addition, I gradually understood there were ways around the glass situation too, making do with macro tubes in place of a dedicated lens and picking up the value 55-210 prior to a trip looking for puffins on Skomer in May of 2019.
 Other acquisitions included the superb APS-C only Samyang 12mm NCS CS f2.0 (See Astrophotography section) and I also picked up a retro Helios 44-M (for the swirly bokeh) and a Minolta 50mm prime 1:2.
 The crispness of the latter in comparison to the (perfectly adequate) kit 16-50mm zoom blew me away.
 That is one of the real bonuses of the mirrorless platform to my knowledge: the correspondingly shorter distance to the sensor means you can attach literally anything to an α series and be assured of a result (albeit, not one you necessarily want!) the flexibility of the whole system really appeals.
 Not just that, but going manual with the retro glass really made me concentrate on what I was trying to achieve.
 'Zooming' with my feet again became oddly refreshing, f-stops are pretty obvious when they're a massive dial that clicks in front of you!
 I digress.
 This was supposed to be about how a simple 2008 point and shoot Fuji got warped out of all recognition into this monster:

-So that is pretty much my UW photography kit as it stands today, with the rationale (that may be generous) behind it.
 The beauty of all those 1" ball mount arms and trays is that everything is so very interchangeable and flexible.
 A few investments in, and what I have can readily be transferred to the next thing.